LordR31/EmSys_Project_voltmeter_with_osc/docs/buttons.md

 # Buttons

 There are 4 physical buttons and 4 touchscreen buttons.
 In this section we are only talking about the physical buttons.
-The other 4 buttons will be discussed inside the [Touchscreen section](display.md) section of the documentation.
+The other 4 buttons will be discussed inside the [Touchscreen section](display.md/) section of the Display documentation.

 All physical buttons are configured to work with interrupts in falling edge mode.
 As such, they are all connected to a GPIO pin and to the board's GND.